eProsima/Integration-Service-docs/docs/examples/dockers/dockers.rst

 Running samples on docker
 =========================

-A dockerfile is provided in `eProsima website <www.eprosima.com>`_ to simplify running the examples.
+The docker image required to run the examples is provided in `eProsima website <www.eprosima.com/index.php/downloads-all>`_.
-The docker image is loaded decompressing the provided `is_samples.tar.gz` and importing it using the docker cli.
+The image is loaded decompressing the provided `is_samples.tar.gz` and importing it using the docker cli.

  .. code-block:: bash